Aug 19, 2014

 An open ended question that gets people to dig deep and show their soft underbelly.

-This question is the easiest way to get a window into your partner’s mind by directly asking them what they’re currently struggling with.
+This is the easiest way to get a window into your partner’s mind by directly asking them what they’re struggling with.

 10. When do you find speaking difficult and how can I best support you through those moments?

-This one is one of the questions that you can ask every few months or so, and boy is it ever powerful.
+This is a question you can ask every few months or so, and boy is it ever powerful.

 Everyone has different emotional triggers that make them feel vulnerable in a variety of different situations.

 Maybe your partner feels easily attacked when you do something that they interpret as criticizing them publicly.
-Maybe your partner tends to shut down when you argue about certain emotionally charged topics like sex, finances, or the in-laws.
+Maybe they shut down when you argue about certain emotionally charged topics like sex, finances, or the in-laws.
 Or maybe something could happen in the bedroom that makes them feel inadequate or embarrassed.

 Whatever the reason may be, there’s always a way around it that could make your partner feel a lot more cared for and loved.

-I had one client of mine establish a non-verbal hand signal for when they were feeling attacked or vulnerable (it was a two-fingered peace sign held over his heart).
+I had one client establish a non-verbal hand signal for when they felt attacked or vulnerable; he chose a two-fingered peace sign held over his heart.
 When he used this sign it communicated to his partner – when words failed him – that he was feeling like he had his back against the wall and he needed her to be more loving.

 To this particular couple, the peace sign meant a number of things.
 It meant that they were going to take a two-second breather, and that they were remembering to engage with each other from a place of peace and love.
-It meant that no matter what they were fighting about, they were allowed to take a breath and come back to it with a calmer and more loving communication style.
+It meant that no matter what they were fighting about, they could take a breath and return to it with a calmer and more loving communication style.

 While this is just one example of a way that someone can be loved through difficult moments, there are countless other ways that you and your partner can love each other through the tough times.
 And the only way you’ll figure out what works for you as individuals is to talk it out.

 I’m not suggesting that you become codependent-ly obsessed with solving all of your partner’s troubles around the clock.
-And nor does every topic need to be talked to death.
+Nor do you need to talk every topic to death.
 Some of these questions will speak to you more than others and that’s just fine.
-This exercise is merely meant to start the conversation that very few couples ever have with each other.
+This exercise merely aims to start the conversation that very few couples ever have with each other.

-A lot of things tend to get swept under the rug in intimate relationships.
+People sweep a lot under the rug in intimate relationships.
 The questions outlined above are simply a tool that you can use to lift up the rug, sweep out the accumulated muck, and get on your with awesome lives as a happily connected couple.

 Dedicated to your success,